History & Accomplishments

-- Dr. Richard Jones, from Wales, completed his residency and graduate program with Redig as his faculty advisor.
-His graduate work focused on the development of a surgical process to perform endoscopy-guided vasectomy in immature birds.
-This process is now utilized in hybrid falcons to prevent reproduction and in young male cockatiels to prevent behavior problems.
+- Dr. Richard Jones, from Wales, completed his residency and graduate program with Dr. Redig as his advisor.
+His work developing a surgical process to perform endoscopy-guided vasectomy in immature birds is now utilized in hybrid falcons to prevent reproduction.

-- Dr. Jalila Abu, from Malaysia, completed her residency and Ph.D; Redig served as her faculty advisor.
-Her research on the use of demineralized bone matrix in avian orthopedics has contributed to a growing body of knowledge used in both human and veterinary fracture repairs.
+- Dr. Jalila Abu, from Malaysia, completed her residency and Ph.D with Dr. Redig as her advisor.
+Her research on demineralized bone matrix in avian orthopedics has contributed to a growing body of knowledge used in both human and veterinary fracture repairs.

-- West Nile virus swept across the Midwest, killing wild and captive birds in significant numbers, including many endangered birds managed in captivity.
-In collaboration with collaborators at the University of Georgia and Louisiana State University, Redig began an effort to test and license a recombinant-DNA vaccine product developed by the Centers for Disease Control (CDC), which has already proved effective in test studies.
+- West Nile virus swept across the Midwest killing wild and captive birds in significant numbers, including many endangered birds.
+In collaboration with the University of Georgia and Louisiana State University, Dr. Redig began an effort to test and license a recombinant-DNA vaccine developed by the CDC, which has already proved effective in test studies.

-- Redig named chair of the Lead Mitigation subcommittee for the California Condor Recovery Team.
-He was invited by the U.S. Fish and Wildlife Service to head up an initiative to mitigate lead poisoning in California condors in southern California and Arizona.
-In addition to the California Condor Recovery Team, project partners included the California Fish and Game Department, National Rifle Association, National Shooting Sports, Safari International, and Wildlife Management Institute.
+- Dr. Redig named chair of the Lead Mitigation subcommittee for the California Condor Recovery Team, along with partners: California Fish and Game Department, National Rifle Association, National Shooting Sports, Safari International, and Wildlife Management Institute.

 - Dr. Miguel Sagesse, a veterinary resident from Argentina, completed his master’s thesis on West Nile virus vaccine and transfer of maternal antibody.

-- The Raptor Center’s environmental education program, begun by Redig, extended its reach through a partnership with the AmeriCorps Promise Fellow program.
-Grants supporting two Promise Fellows allowed The Raptor Center to connect with underserved children, create a youth service-learning program and expand volunteer roles.
+- TRC’s environmental education program extended its reach through a partnership with the AmeriCorps Promise Fellow program, allowing TRC to connect with underserved children, create a youth service-learning program, and expand volunteer roles.